-General Studies and COVID-19 in Winter 2021
+General Studies and COVID-19

 Yukon University made changes to the way its courses are delivered as a result of COVID-19.
-All scheduled courses will be offered online this academic year.

-Some courses may have weekly scheduled video-conferenced sessions combined with online activities while others may run entirely online.
+Scheduled courses will be offered face-to-face and online this academic year.
+Some courses may have weekly scheduled video-conferenced sessions, while others may run entirely face to face or a combination.
 See the course pages and course outlines for details.